 Furniture in good, usable condition may be donated to a charitable organization.
 These pieces must have no stains, rips, or broken parts and still be in good condition.
 There are no organizations that will accept furniture that needs to be reupholstered or which require a slipcover.

-The Household Goods Recycling Ministry in Acton is the closest organization that accepts furniture.
+Household Goods in Acton is the closest organization that accepts furniture.
 They also accept household goods.
-Call them at 978-635-1763 or visit their website at www.hgrm.org to arrange pickup or delivery.
+Call them at 978-635-1710 or visit their website at www.householdgoods.org.
 Household items and clothing may be dropped off at the Goodwill trailer at Crosby ’s Supermarket daily between 8 – 4.
 Clothing may also be dropped off at the Red Cross drop boxes located at Papa Razzi and the West Concord Train Depot and at the Salvation Army clothing drop box at the West Concord train depot.
 All items should be clean and in good, usable condition.

 Many charitable organizations will pick up furniture, household items, and clothing at your home if you have sufficient quantities.
 Look in the yellow pages or contact Concord Public Works at 978-318-3240 for a list of charitable organizations that pick up at homes.